AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 **Figure 5**: C++ class for dynamic code generation.

 ## 1.4 Shader Generation Steps
 This section outlines the steps taken in general to produce a shader from the MaterialX description.
-The `ShaderGenerator` base class and its support classes will handle this for you, but it’s good to know the steps involved in case more custom changes are needed to support a new target.
+The `ShaderGenerator` base class and its supporting classes will handle this for you, but it’s good to know the steps involved in case custom changes are needed to support a new target.

 Shader generation supports generating a shader starting from either a graph output port, an arbitrary node inside a graph, or a `shaderref` in a material.
 A shader is generated by calling your shader generator class with an element of either of these types as input.
 The given element and all dependencies upstream will be translated into a single monolithic shader in the target shading language.